benjaminhuanghuang/vue-study/Vue-StateManagment/Vuex/Vuex-best-practice.md

 # Vuex best practice

-- Vuex is a state-management library that solves the problem of coordinating state between components.
-- Vuex uses a one-way data flow pattern to make the flow of data easy to reason about.

 The Vuex store is built from
 - state: The state contains the data used to render the application
 - mutations: Mutations are used to change the store state.